MachineFabric Documentation

 Media Types

 Data flowing through MachineFabric is typed by media URNs.
-This enables automatic matching between plugin outputs and inputs.
+This enables automatic matching between cartridge outputs and inputs.

 Common Types